tarwn/lessthandot-hugo/blogs/content/posts/2009-07-15-operand-type-clash-date-is-incompatible-2008.md

 That does the addition before assignment.

-But wait….scroll down in the next 5 seconds and you will get another option which is even shorter as a bonus.
+But wait....scroll down in the next 5 seconds and you will get another option which is even shorter as a bonus.

 Here is another version which is a little shorter